 The annual risk management review serves as a self-evaluation tool to review governance.
 It tests the systems underpinning the governance structures ensuring checks and balances are in place.
 The governors' strategy committee, which is comprised of the chairs of the major sub-committees, has closer scrutiny of the direction the Academy is taking in the medium and longer term.
-The Governors' Curriculum, Finance, Buildings and Audit Risk Committee and Personnel sub- committees have the opportunity to be more involved in the day to day practices of the school where they can offer challenge from a closer perspective.
-These committees meet at least three times each academic year and, with the management accounts being regularly scrutinised by governors, it is felt that effective governance is constantly under review and mitigates the need for the six full governing body meetings recommended in the Academies Financial Handbook 2022.
-In addition to the sub-committees mentioned above there is also the Governors' Admissions committee which meets at least annually.
-In 2022 the mid-year audit review included a Governance Review.
-This comprehensive external scrutiny was valuable and informative.
+The Governors' Curriculum, Finance, Buildings and Audit Risk Committee and Personnel sub-committees have the opportunity to be more involved in the day to day practices of the school where they can offer challenge from a closer perspective.
+These committees meet at least three times each academic year and, with the management accounts being regularly scrutinised by governors, demonstrates that effective governance is constantly under review.
+The school development plan is also reviewed in its entirety at each Governing Body meeting through the Head Teacher's report.
+This approach was commended by a previous governance review as a way to ensure the values and ethos are embedded.